-When I first arrived to live and work in Japan I was placed in a small city called Onomichi (尾道).
+When I first arrived to live and work in Japan I was placed in a small city called Onomichi (尾道) in Hiroshima Prefecture.
 At the time there wasn't much information available online, but once I arrived I was pleasantly surprised.
 The city is located on the mainland of Honshu and extends onto the small islands towards Shikoku.
 Now, when I say city, that's the designated term for Onomichi, however, I often affectionally refer to it as a town due to the size and nature of the area.

 The area of Onomichi you're most likely to visit is going to be the area surrounding JR Onomichi station, which is down by the ocean.
 The town can be rather quiet during the week, but really comes alive on weekends when domestic tourists visit on day trips.

 It's definitely possible to see a fair chunk of this town in one day, however I do recommend spending two days if possible and really exploring the laneways, cafes, quaint little stores, and of course trying the local beer and relaxing by the waterfront.
 Keep in mind that you'll need to allow more time (1-3 days) if you plan to complete the Shimanami Kaido cycling route!

 Feel free to pick and choose some suggested things to do from my curated list below to create your ultimate Onomichi itinerary.

 Senkoji Temple is perhaps the most famous in Onomichi, and can't be missed on a trip to this seaside town.
 It's been perched in the same place on top of a mountain since the year 806.
 The temple grounds offer a peaceful environment for visitors to pray, buy fortunes, and admire the view.

 I don't mind the walk up the mountain if the weather's good, however if its a hot or rainy day I prefer to take the ropeway up to the top.
 There are some great things to see on this walk, depending on which route you take, so I do recommend at least walking one way if you're able.